chetx27/blockchain-voting/README.md

 # Blockchain Voting System

 A modular blockchain based voting system designed as a bridge between an educational Python prototype and a production ready Ethereum stack.
-The repository now contains both the original Python implementation and a Hardhat based Solidity implementation so the project can be used for learning, demos, and ETHGlobal style hackathon submissions.
+The repository now contains both the original Python implementation and a Hardhat based Solidity implementation so the project can be used for learning, demos, and Global style hackathon submissions.

 ## Architecture Overview